notjadeja/notjadeja/README.md

 ## 👨‍💻 About Me
 - 🎓 Currently pursuing a **Bachelor's degree in IT**
 - 🌍 Passionate about coding.
 Crazy passionate about everything **GIS** (Might soon share my mapping portfolio over here)

--    Still figuring out this website so you won't find much here... yet
+  P.S Im still figuring out this site so you won't find much here... yet

 ---